sievericcardo/greenhouse_dt_project/README.md

   - Used by us to store the actual data from sensors
 - timestamp

-and represents a single data point in a specific time.
+and represents a single data point at a specific time.

-This particular structure allows to get data for a specific time range and perform aggregations on it (e.g. mean)
+This particular structure allows getting data for a specific time range and performing aggregations on it (e.g. mean)

 <!--
 TO ADD IN ANOTHER SECTION